QLine

 The QLINE is a 3.3 mi streetcar system in Detroit, Michigan, United States.
 Opened in 2017, it connects Downtown Detroit with Midtown and New Center, running along Woodward Avenue for its entire route.
-It is supplemented by the Detroit People Mover, which serves as a circulator route in downtown Detroit, and also connects to DDOT and SMART bus routes as part of a comprehensive network of transportation in metropolitan Detroit.
+It is supplemented by the Detroit People Mover, which serves as a circulator route in downtown Detroit, and also connects to the DDOT and SMART bus routes as part of a comprehensive network of transportation in metropolitan Detroit.

 Uniquely among U.S. rail transit systems, the QLINE was developed and constructed by a public–private partnership, and initially owned by a private nonprofit organization, known as M-1 Rail.
 Since 2024, the system has been owned and operated by the Regional Transit Authority of Southeast Michigan.

 In December 2011, city and state leaders announced a plan to offer bus rapid transit service for the city and metropolitan area instead of light rail as had previously been proposed.
 Soon afterwards, M-1 Rail, a consortium of private and public businesses and institutions in the region, announced the plan for a streetcar line along part of the same route as the cancelled light rail plan, connecting the downtown Detroit People Mover to the Amtrak railway station in New Center and the proposed Ann Arbor–Detroit Regional Rail system.
 Rocket Mortgage (then known as Quicken Loans) bought the naming rights to the line, and announced the name in March 2016.